Selecting a Date

 Select three to four possible options for your event date to accommodate the venue or an attendees’ availability.
 If your event requires the attendance of a VIP, you will have to schedule your date according to their availability.

 Requesting a date on President Crow’s calendar

 Dr. Crow gets several hundred requests a month and cannot accommodate everyone.
 Unfortunately, his schedule is such now that he is unable to attend an event without a specific reason.
 It is helpful to provide his people with as much information as possible about a particular event so that he can make an informed decision about participating.
 His schedule fills up very far in advance so early requests are important.
 Unless President Crow is a featured speaker at a dinner, he generally cannot stay at an event for the entire time; usually he will stay 30-45 minutes.
 If he is speaking his office will need the details on the event.
 See Information for Speakers.

 You need to provide a contact name of a person who will meet the president, including a cell phone number in case Dr. Crow is running late or needs directions.
 Assign an escort to make sure the president has an opportunity to meet the right people at the event.
 If you have a question for Dr. Crow, contact Amanda Johnson at 480-965-1570.

 Requesting a date on the Engineering Dean’s calendar

 For vice deans, associate deans and directors, contact their personal assistants.
 Start here at the Engineering contacts page.

 You don’t want to plan an amazing event on a holiday or during the same time another big event for the same audience is planned.
-To avoid this, check the calendar for university and religious holidays, including but not limited to Christian, Jewish and Muslim religions.
+To avoid this, check the calendar for religious holidays, including but not limited to Christian, Jewish and Muslim religions.